lulugo19/GermanSkript/syntax_highlighting/README.md

-# germanscript-syntax-highlighting README
+# germanskript-syntax-highlighting README

-This is the README for your extension "germanscript-syntax-highlighting".
+This is the README for your extension "germanskript-syntax-highlighting".
 After writing up a brief description, we recommend including the following sections.

 ## Features